Detailed Explanation of Component Decorator Identifiers

 4.2 Property Grouping

-Suppose that 5 properties A, B, C, D, and E are exposed using the decorator, and the display effect is as follows:
+Suppose 5 properties, A, B, C, D, and E, are exposed using decorators, with the following display effect:

 (Figure 4-3)